- Go to Create an account or click Sign Up on the login page.

-Users' data is uploaded in comma-separated value (CSV) format, using the Unicode UTF-8 encoding (the default across most software).
+Data is uploaded in comma-separated value (CSV) format using the Unicode UTF-8 encoding (the default across most software).
 The required columns and their contents are shown in the table below.
-Combinations are grouped based on drug1, drug2, and sample columns.
-Thus, multiple combinations can be uploaded in the same file and will be processed separately.
+Combinations are grouped based on the sample, drug1, and drug2 columns, meaning multiple combinations can be uploaded in the same file and will be processed separately.
 The drug1.units and drug2.units are arbitrary but must be consistent within each combination.

-Create a datasetAfter logging in, click the Create dataset button.
-Fill out the form with each of the required fields:
+- Fill out the form with each of the following fields: